BrijenMakwana/crypto-tracker/README.md

 ## About The App

 Crypto Tracker is an cryptocurrency tracking website created with React.
 You can find current values of all cryptocurrency out there.
 You can find details like value of one unit, total volume, market cap and much more.
 Market cap is one of the most popular metrics in the industry that is used to gauge the value of an asset.
 You can use this website to track all cryptocurrency.
+It also allows you to search for a specific cryptocurrency.

 ## Screenshots